shaunak-badani/Codex/README.md

 > Deploying a Qwen 2.5 Coder 7B model using llama and AWS to demonstrate how models are deployed in production environments.

+[Link](https://duke.box.com/s/pqyyrkcjwr0a34nu1of2m3m90wj3wkq5) to the demo of the application being deployed on AWS g5 12xlarge instance.

 ### How to run